 This first CommunicationsMatch™ PR & Communications Agency Search Report provides insights into agency selection trends and the search process.

-Our research shows that word of mouth (Asking Peers) is the most commonly used resource for agency and consultant searches.
-In fact, three-quarters (76%) of the survey respondents cited asking peers alone or in combination with other resources to find agencies.
+Our research shows that word of mouth (asking peers) is the most commonly used resource for agency and consultant searches.
+In fact, three-quarters (76%) of the survey respondents cited asking peers, either alone or in combination with other resources, to find agencies.

-It is important to note here that respondents were provided a comprehensive list from which they could select the most important resources (e.g. ask peers, search engines, RFP tools, associations, trade media or industry meetings, etc.) they used to find communications firms.
+It is important to note here that respondents were provided a comprehensive list from which they could select the most important resources (e.g. ask peers, search engines, RFP tools, associations, trade media, industry meetings, etc.) they used to find communications firms.

 The data shows the number of times a specific resource was cited alone or with other resources.
 The majority of companies use two or more resources in the search process.

 Google or LinkedIn, in combination with asking peers or other resources, are used by around 20% of respondents.
 Just 10% said they used RFPs or trade associations to find agencies alone or in combination with other resources.

 From a corporate communications perspective: The agencies that corporate communications leaders are aware of and have worked with, are most likely to be recommended to others.
 In this respect, we believe established PR brand names have a major advantage.
 For new, smaller, less well-known or diverse firms, building awareness is a significant hurdle they need to overcome if they are to be considered beyond their existing client base.

 This approach clearly makes sense for many.
 Agency choices are validated by the opinions of trusted peers.
 There is a risk, however, that by only going to the limited pool of firms they or their peers know, companies may be missing out on agencies and professionals that may be as good or a better match for their needs.
 Or, at a minimum, companies miss agencies they may want on their consideration list when doing due diligence for their next communications partner.